cmc-aau/biocloud-docs/docs/slurm/jobcontrol.md

 # Job control and useful commands
-Below are some nice to know commands for controlling and checking up on running or queued jobs.
+Below are some nice-to-know commands for controlling and checking up on running or queued jobs.

 ## Overall cluster status
 This will normally show some colored bars for each partition, which unfortunately doesn't render here.